dimitri/prefix/README.txt

-This module is written by Dimitri Fontaine <dim@tapoueh.org> with a great amount of help from AndrewSN, who was the one advising for a GiST opclass to solve the prefix matching problem.
+This module is written by Dimitri Fontaine <dim@tapoueh.org> with a great amount of help from AndrewSN, who was the one advising for a 'GiST opclass' to solve the prefix matching problem.

 == Presentation